-Well, the person who is typing a broad term like ‘skin lightening cream’ into Google, isn’t hinting to you what type of cream are they looking for?
+Well, the person who is typing a broad term like ‘skin lightening cream’ into Google, isn’t hinting to you what type of cream they are looking for.
 Is it cheap or expensive?
 Do they want something natural?
 Do they want something they can apply to their body or only their face?
+Who knows.

-But for the term ‘safe skin lightening cream,’ they are likely looking for something natural.
+But for the term ‘safe skin lightening cream’, they are likely looking for something natural.
 Understanding this, we can assume they are also more likely willing to pay more for a safer product.
 Their focus isn’t entirely on price.
-That’s a world of information.
+They are prioritizing safety over price.

 Now, there is a lot more to keyword research than what I’m letting on, but, I just want to focus on the buyer’s journey in this post.
 The point I am making is, try to find terms that you can rank for that are not only lower down on the sales funnel but are also as specific as possible.

 But, let’s go back to the skin-lightening example I mentioned above.

 As I have mentioned, getting your blog readers to see more than one post can help them towards making a buying decision.

 How can I guarantee that they will see the next pieces of content and how do I know they will see them in the right order?